Keyboard shortcuts

 CLI usage

-The midnight-extractor CLI builds a list of extractable circuits at runtime then extracts them to the desired format.
+The midnight-extractor CLI builds a list of circuits at runtime and extracts them into PCL.
 The CLI has a series of flags and arguments that allows controlling the selection of circuits to extract.
 The CLI also has flags for controlling the output produced by the tool.

 Use the --help flag to see the full list of options.